 - You can find your nearest COVID-19 vaccine site online or call 844-VAX-4NYC.

 - There are now many walk-up vaccine sites throughout the City where appointments are longer required.
-See a list of sites where you can get a walk-up vaccination today.
+Visit the Vaccine Finder site linked directly above and select the “Walk Ups” option.

 - Free transportation to vaccination appointments in NYC is available for city residents 65 and older and those with disabilities who have no other way to get to a vaccination site.
 To arrange for transportation, call 877-VAX-4NYC (877-829-4692).

 - NYC residents who cannot leave their home can sign up for an in-home vaccination online or by calling 877-VAX-4NYC (877-829-4692).
-Even if you received your first dose of Pfizer or Moderna through a different program, such as a clinic or mobile vaccination site, you can still receive the second dose at home.
+Even if you received other doses of Pfizer or Moderna through a different program, such as a clinic or mobile vaccination site, you can still receive additional doses at home.

-Three COVID-19 vaccines are authorized or approved for use in the United States to prevent COVID-19.
-Pfizer-BioNTech or Moderna (COVID-19 mRNA vaccines) are preferred.
+Four COVID-19 vaccines are authorized or approved for use in the United States to prevent COVID-19.
+For primary series vaccination, mRNA COVID-19 vaccines (i.e., Moderna and Pfizer-BioNTech) and Novavax COVID-19 Vaccine are recommended.
+For booster vaccination, mRNA vaccines are recommended; recommendations for booster dose(s) vary based on age, primary series product, and immunocompetence.
 You may get Johnson & Johnson’s Janssen COVID-19 vaccine in some situations.